The Pillage of Rome (The Play)

 LIVIANUS.

-As long as Alaric is alive, he shall continue to be a visible menace to the empire and to the emperor as well.
+So long as Alaric lives, he shall remain a threat to the Empire—and to the Emperor.

 EUNUCH.